brian6484/CSKnowledge/Misc/Kafka/Kafka + ZK.md

 **The pattern:** ZooKeeper is the **brain** that coordinates the Kafka cluster.
 Without it, Kafka wouldn't know how to organize itself!

 ---

-Does this make sense now?
-The key insight is: **Distributed systems like Kafka have lots of moving parts that need coordination - ZooKeeper keeps track of all that coordination info!**